 We encourage recycling by placing recycle bins in every room and near every desk.
 We also provide old technology recycling drop-off disposal.

 Created a mini vertical garden on the building’s exterior wall to create a focal point for pedestrians.
 If we were to add substantially to the garden, energy savings would factor in.
 This is also an example of biophilic design, trending in green building spaces.
 (Look for the living version during the Spring and Summer months).

 Sharing technology and resources as a service allows for less resource use (and waste) overall.

 We are in the process of eliminate single-use waste by moving to:

 - Re-usable K-cups w/ locally roasted coffee

 - 100% recycled or renewable bamboo paper products.

 - Compost for food waste

-- IN PROGRESS: Trash liners that are washed instead of thrown away
+- Trash liners that are washed instead of thrown away

 - NEXT: e-waste drop off